Wojeck: Forensic pathology theme

+An earlier television series that often featured forensic pathology in the investigation of crime was Perry Mason (1957–1966), based on a character that began appearing in novels in 1933.

-Wojeck was the first TV series to feature forensic pathology in the investigation of crime.
-This became the central theme of several other TV mystery-suspense dramas, beginning with the BBC's The Expert in 1968.
+Wojeck made the theme even more central to the premise of the show.
+Forensic pathology later became the central theme of several other TV mystery-suspense dramas, beginning with the BBC's The Expert in 1968.
 Other programs include: